broadinstitute/gumbo_client/README.md

 # Installation

+First you will need rights in the depmap-gumbo google cloud project.
+For any user to access gumbo, that user account will need:

+- Cloud SQL Client
+- Secret Manager Secret Accessor

-Create a directory creating the connection information and keys:
+They will then need to create a directory creating the connection information and keys:

 ```
 mkdir -p ~/.config/gumbo